CBS Evening News: Jeff Glor (2017–2019)

 On October 25, 2017, CBS News announced that correspondent Jeff Glor would be the new CBS Evening News anchor.
 On November 26, 2017, the organization announced his first official air date for December 4, 2017.
 Together with Glor's debut, the newscast also updated its looks and used a new logotype and updated typography, using Ridley Grotesk as its base.
 However, the theme music and set from the later Pelley era were retained.

-Rotating hosts (May–July 2019)

 On May 6, 2019, it was announced that Glor would leave CBS Evening News.
 The last day of his tenure was May 10, 2019.
 John Dickerson, Major Garrett, Margaret Brennan, Anthony Mason, David Begnaud, Bob Schieffer, Bill Whitaker, James Brown, Jane Pauley, Jim Axelrod, Maurice DuBois, and Tony Dokoupil anchored on an interim basis until Norah O'Donnell took the anchor chair on July 15, 2019.